Appdynamics/config-assessment-tool/README.md

 The frontend can be invoked by navigating to `config_assessment_tool/frontend` and invoking `streamlit run frontend.py`

+### Platform executable

+Use this method if you are not able to use Docker or Python in your target deployment environment.
+Currently, platform bundles are available for Windows and Linux only.

+1. Download and unzip (or untar in case of linux) the latest `config-assessment-tool-<OS>.<zip|tgz>` from [here](https://github.com/Appdynamics/config-assessment-tool/releases) where OS is one of windows/linux depending on your target host
+2. cd into the expanded directory and edit `input/jobs/DefaultJobs.json` to match your target controller.
+You may also create a job file of your own. e.g. `input/jobs/<job-file-name>.json`
+3. Run the executable for your target platform:
+   1. For Linux: using a command line shell/terminal run `./config-assessment-tool` if using DefaultJob.json or `./config-assessment-tool -j <job-file-name>` if you created your own job file
+   2. For Windows: using a CMD or PowerShell terminal run `.\config-assessment-tool.exe` if using DefaultJob.json or `./config-assessment-tool.exe -j <job-file-name>` if you created your own job file

+This mode of running the tool currently does not support using the UI.
+You may only use command line instructions as outlined above.
+You can change the settings by editing the included configuration files directly.

 ## Output

 This program will create the following files in the `out` directory.